L-o-A/SmartContracts/contracts/Readme.txt

     - requires Transfer From, Transfer To, ID, Transfer Amount, Tranfer Data
     - user to transfer amount and data from a address to a another address

+safeBatchTransferFrom(from, to, ids, amounts, data)
+    - requires Transfer From, Transfer To, IDs, Transfer Amounts, Tranfer Data
+    - user to transfer amount and data from a address to another address

 fusion(owner, ids, fusionLevel, price)
     - requires owner address, nft ids, fusion level, price of nft
     - merge/fuse multiples nfts to a single nft of provided level